 Tea tree oil for nail fungus can be surprisingly more effective than many over-the counter medications that are so popular.

 The thick, yellow toenails that result from that growth are embarrassing and may stop you from wearing revealing styles of footwear, and they may scratch, tickle, and annoy your bedmate when you cuddle under the covers at night.

 Even if you’ve tried many commercial products that claim to get rid of nail fungus and have always failed, there’s a good chance that this natural oil can make a significant difference.

 The oil has been used for a variety of purposes by Australians for many years, and it’s one of the easiest essential oils to find in the United States today.

 While it’s necessary to dilute tea tree oil with a carrier oil before applying it to your face or other soft, sensitive tissue, you don’t have to do that when applying directly to your fingernails or toenails.

 Once the condition clears up, you may want to continue the application daily or a few times a week to keep the fungus from getting out of control once again.
 Keeping your feet cool and dry will also help with prevention.

-often takes time for natural remedies to work, and the elimination of nail fungus is no different.
+It often takes time for natural remedies to work, and the elimination of nail fungus is no different.

-in your nails within the first week of tea tree oil treatment or not, commit to using the oil consistently for at least a month.
+Whether you start seeing some improvements in your nails within the first week of tea tree oil treatment or not, commit to using the oil consistently for at least a month.

 for bacteria growth to get out of control around your nails, and it will